Secure-Platforms-Lab-W-M/MASC-Artifact/README.md

 - [masc-web-django](https://github.com/Secure-Platforms-Lab-W-M/MASC-Artifact/tree/masc-web-django) branch contains the django based front-end of MASC, which in the backend uses the binary generated from the icse-demo branch.
 - [icse-demo](https://github.com/Secure-Platforms-Lab-W-M/MASC-Artifact/tree/icse-demo) branch contains the latest changes related to customization, and integration of scopes within MASC.
-- [Oakland](https://github.com/Secure-Platforms-Lab-W-M/MASC-Artifact/tree/oakland22) Branch is the Oakland Snapshot of MASC.
+- [oakland22](https://github.com/Secure-Platforms-Lab-W-M/MASC-Artifact/tree/oakland22) Branch is the IEEE S&P'22 Snapshot of MASC.

 ## Note